Hidden costs of outsourcing B2B content creation and the things to consider when choosing between in-house and agency support.

 When choosing to partner with a B2B content creation agency, be clear about your budget and your expectations at the start of the engagement.

 Ask about the agency’s background and expertise.
 If you’re looking for a more technical piece, what skills and knowledge will they bring to the table?
-If it’s part of a content marketing campaign, how will they help support the creation process throughout the programme?
+If it’s part of a content marketing campaign, how will they help support the creative process throughout the programme?

 Hidden costs can be embarrassing for both parties, but by being open and honest you can reduce the likelihood of this ever happening.